 The Government has invested more than £52 billion of taxpayer money in renewable energy in the UK since 2010.
 Renewables’ share of total electricity generation increased from 35.9 per cent in 2019 Q1 to 47.0 per cent in 2020 Q1, up by 11.1 percentage points and a new record by a margin of 8 percentage points.

 There is a broad public mandate for addressing climate change and promoting renewable energy sources.
 The Government has made the historic commitment to close all coal-fired power stations in the UK by 2025.
-Coal consumption has declined for seven straight years, and the Government intends to see it drop even further.
-In June, Britain went more than 18 days without using coal to generate electricity - the longest run since 1882.
-Locally, you will be aware that I led the campaign against the Whittonstall and Halton Lea Gate open cast coal mines, and have strongly supported the latest plans for a new open cast coal mine at Dewley Hill.
+Coal consumption has declined for eight straight years, and the Government intends to see it drop even further.
+In June this year, the UK marked a significant landmark by going two full months without burning coal to generate power.
+This smashed the previous record of 18 days, 6 hours and 10 minutes which was set in June last year.
+Locally, you will be aware that I led the campaign against the Whittonstall and Halton Lea Gate open cast coal mines, and have strongly opposed plans for a new open cast coal mine at Dewley Hill.

 The UK remains the premier destination for renewable energy investment.
 As shown in the graph below, more than 61% of investors would consider investing in the UK, higher than any other G20 country.

 Key to the Government’s own investments in the renewable sector is the deal coordinated with the wind turbine industry.
 In 2017, only 6.2% of the UK’s power needs were generated by wind power.
 This new agreement aims to source 30% of all UK energy from offshore wind by 2030.
 The Government has pledged a £250 million industry investment, with a new requirement for 60% of all components being sourced from within the UK.
 Almost 20,000 construction jobs will be created in the North East as part of this initiative.